soumyadsanyal/soumyadsanyal.github.io/content/leadership/solutions-process-software.md

 #### PPT: People, Processes, and Technology

-In early 2021, I was tasked with building a long term plan (LTP) to govern work on Data Platform Engineering over the next 3 years.
+In early 2021, I was tasked with building a 3-year Long Term Plan (LTP) for Data Platform Engineering.

 While writing this LTP, I was introduced to the "People, Process, Technology" (_PPT_) framework by my COO, who I reported to at the time.